 Building Things That Matter:

-I moved to the University of Southern California in 1997 and founded the GIS Research Laboratory that I have directed from its inception to the present-day.
-The field has changed a great deal in the past 20 years and the lab has changed with it.
-Hence, much of our work today is focused on web services and mapping as well as various kinds of spatial modeling because some of the early tasks (like building geospatial datasets has (fortunately) that took tremendous time and effort have faded into the background).
+I moved to the University of Southern California in 1997 and founded the GIS Research Laboratory that I directed from its inception until the demise of the Department of Geography and GIS Research Laboratory in 2010.
+The field changed a great deal over the 21 years covered by these two initiatives and fortunately, the work moved to the production and sharing of spatial analytics and models as some of the early tasks (particularly building geospatial datasets from scratch) faded into the background.

-The field of geographic information science has grown tremendously in terms of both breadth and depth during this period.
-The work of pioneers (like Luc Anselin, Peter Fisher, Michael Goodchild, and Shaowen Wang, among others) along with the emergence of the spatial turn – which has swept through the natural sciences, the social sciences and the humanities – and computational advances spawned by colleagues in both the computer science and information technology fields has helped to spawn this growth.
-Whatever the explanation, I personally have come to view geographic information science as an enabling discipline (much like statistics has become during my lifetime) and with this in mind I founded the USC Spatial Sciences Institute on 1st July, 2010.
+The field of geographic information science grew tremendously in terms of both breadth and depth during this period as well.
+The work of pioneers (scholars like Luc Anselin, Peter Fisher, Michael Goodchild, Michael Hutchinson, and Shaowen Wang, among others) along with the emergence of the spatial turn – which swept through the natural sciences, the social sciences and the humanities – and computational advances spawned by colleagues in both the computer science and information technology fields has helped to spawn this growth.
+Whatever the explanation, I personally came to see geographic information science as an enabling discipline (much like statistics has become during my lifetime) and with this in mind and the support of the USC Provost’s Office, I founded the Spatial Sciences Institute on July 1st 2010.

-Housed in the Dana and David Dornsife College of Letters, Arts and Sciences, the USC Spatial Sciences Institute looks outward and endeavors to promote and support spatial ways of knowing across the academy.
-I believe that there many scholars and students across a swath of disciplines who would benefit from looking at their topics through a spatial lens from time to time and so we need academic programs that simultaneously introduce large numbers of scholars and students to the spatial sciences on the one hand and train relatively small numbers of spatial scientists on the other hand!
-The new academic programs I have crafted seek to achieve both of these outcomes – as is explained below.
+Housed in the Dana and David Dornsife College of Letters, Arts and Sciences, the USC Spatial Sciences Institute looks outward and endeavors to promote and support spatial perspectives across the academy.
+I believe there are hundreds of scholars and students whose work would benefit from looking at their topics through a spatial lens from time to time.
+This belief means that we need academic programs that simultaneously: (1) introduce large numbers of scholars and students in multiple disciplines to the spatial sciences on the one hand; and (2) train relatively small numbers of spatial scientists on the other hand!
+The new academic programs I have helped to craft during the past decade seek to achieve both of these outcomes – as I will explain below.

 I started by writing curriculum and accreditation proposals to launch an online M.S. in Geographic Information Science & Technology (GIST) to complement an online Graduate Certificate I had designed and launched in 1998 soon after joining the USC Department of Geography.
-The new GIST M.S. has flourished since the first students were recruited in Fall Semester 2010 and we have recently added new Graduate Certificates in Geospatial Intelligence and Geospatial Leadership as well as a GeoHealth track in the Keck School of Medicine’s online Master of Public Health (MPH) degree program.
-We have already graduated 60 GIST M.S. degrees and 200 GIST Graduate Certificates and we continue to explore pathways that would extend our reach across complementary disciplines and application domains.
+The new GIST M.S. has flourished since we recruited the first students in the fall of 2010, and we quickly added new Graduate Certificates in Geospatial Intelligence and Geospatial Leadership as well as a GeoHealth track in the Keck School of Medicine’s Online Master of Public Health (MPH) degree program.
+All of these programs continue and we have graduated nearly 300 GIST MS students during the past decade whose accomplishments since graduation have been amazing.

 The best collaborations are those where the sum of the parts is more than the parts themselves.
-These opportunities occur in a variety of ways but the best usually involve faculty colleagues and students, as explained below
+These opportunities occur in a variety of ways but the best usually involve collaborations with faculty colleagues, staff, and students, as explained below

 A quick glance at my publications will indicate that I have been lucky enough to work with many wonderful colleagues over the years.
-Indeed, there are too many to mention by name, but let me say that I have come to realize in the past couple of years that my role in such collaborations is changing quickly.
+Indeed, there are too many to mention by name, but let me say that I have come to realize in the past couple of years that my role in such collaborations is evolving quickly.
 I chose to go to Montana State University in 1984 because I loved the landscapes and I saw tremendous opportunities to gather expertise and guidance from a trio of senior faculty – Steve Custer, Gerry Nielsen, and Robert Taylor.
-Each was influential and all three played key roles in my early successes in both fundraising and publishing.
-My hope is that I gathered sufficient knowledge and wisdom over the past 30 years that I might switch my role in these kinds of collaborations going forward – one in which I assume the role of senior scholar and guiding hand and seek out young scholars like Jordy Hendrikx (Department of Earth Sciences, Montana State University) and Kelly Sanders (Department of Civil and Environmental Engineering, University of Southern California) to build new and novel collaborative research projects.
+Each was influential and all three played key roles in my early successes in both fundraising, grantsmanship, and publishing.
+My hope now is that I gathered sufficient knowledge and wisdom over the past 36 years that I can switch up the roles I play in these kinds of collaborations.
+My roles and responsibilities are evolving quickly and I increasingly find myself assuming the role of senior scholar and guiding hand with rising stars like Felipe de Barros (USC), Rima Habre (USC), Kayla de la Haye (USC), Yumin Chen (Wuhan University) and Lili Zhang (Chinese Academy of Sciences), among others in novel research projects.

-A quick glance at my publications will indicate that I have also published many book chapters, journal articles, and conference proceedings papers with graduate students over the past three decades.
-I chose an academic career so I could work with students and the “value proposition that has accompanied this choice gets better with the passage of time.
-I have never tired of teaching nor guiding student research projects and look forward to many new opportunities to do this using the new degree programs we have created in the USC Spatial Sciences Institute in the years ahead.
+A quick glance at my publications and presentations will indicate that I have also published many book chapters, journal articles, and conference proceedings papers with graduate students over the past four decades.
+I was the first person in my extended family in New Zealand to go to college and I earned my first degree in Law at the University of Canterbury in 1976.
+The legal training has helped shape who I am today but I had already settled on a career in science before finishing my law program.
+I sought out an academic career so I could work with students and the “value” proposition that has accompanied this choice gets better with each passing year.
+I have always found value in teaching and in guiding student research projects, and look forward to many new opportunities of both kinds moving forward.